Join our mailing list to stay informed!

 Posted by Revive Financial on Aug 4, 2016 3:10:00 PM

-Are you considering a debt agreement but wondering how it might affect your credit file?
+Are you considering a Part IX (9) Debt Agreement (Debt Agreement) but wondering how it might affect your credit file?
 There is no easy way to get out of debt.
 It all takes hard work and commitment.
 While there are a number of solutions available to help you overcome your debt, none of them are without consequence.
 Depending on your situation, those consequences might not be as severe as you think.
-Your credit file is a record of your financial habits and determines your risk rating for future loans.
-Having a default on your credit file, such as late payments, can make it difficult to secure a loan.
-It’s no wonder that you would want to protect it.

 Do You Already Have a Default on Your Credit File?